 Whether you’re looking for what to do in Fiji for a week or just a few days, look no further!

 When you plan a trip to Fiji, knowing when to visit is essential!
 The combination of tourist season, weather patterns, varying temperature and weather conditions over around 300 islands that make up Fiji means picking a time to visit can be tricky.

 With a “wet season” that lasts from November to April, and a peak season in August, November, and January, you will need to plan when to go to Fiji carefully.
 For those looking to experience the tropical vibe of the island, without the hustle, bustle, and price inflations of the tourist season, the best time to go is between May to June or September to October!

-This allows you to avoid peak season and miss the humidity the wet season brings.
+This allows you to avoid peak season, miss the humidity the wet season brings, and save money flying to Fiji too!
 You will also miss the occasional cyclones that are known to hit during the wet season.

 Regardless, as one of the happiest places in the world, Fiji is a beautiful destination no matter when you decide to go.

 |January||30 °C / 86 °F||High||Busy||😐|

 |February||30 °C / 86 °F||High||Medium||😐|